In attempting to solve many physics and mathematics problems appear

 \( A_0= \frac{1}{\pi} \int_{-\pi}^{\pi}f(x) dx\)

-We anticipate that functions class for which Fourier series given at (1) makes sense, is quite large, much more than in the power series case, in which a function supports such development if has continuous derivatives of all orders.
-In the trigonometric series case, as we will see, there is not need the differentiability feature and nor even be continuing to support development like on type (1), however, this does not mean that the Fourier series (1) will converge if the function f is continuous but as we see, every
+We anticipate that the class of functions for which Fourier series makes sense, is quite large, much more than in the power series case, in which a function supports such development if has continuous derivatives of all orders.
+In the trigonometric series case, as we will see there is not need the differentiability condition and nor even continuty .
+Even though Fourier series converge if the function f is continuous and has first derivate continuous, this is all differentiable function admits a Fourier series.

 Fourier series appears naturally in many physics problems, for example, in attempting to solve boundary value border problems.
 Lets go: consider the one-dimensional heat equation